 But a number of states have become convinced that the federal figures actually understate poverty, and have begun using different criteria in operating state-based social programs.

 According to Richard Bavier, a former analyst for the federal Office of Management and Budget, already available data about employment rates, wages and food stamp enrollment suggest that an additional 5.7 million people were officially poor in 2009.
-That would bring the total number of people with incomes below the federal poverty threshold to more than 45 million
+That would bring the total number of people with incomes below the federal poverty threshold to more than 45 million.

 The poverty rate, Bavier expects, will hit 15 percent — up from 13.2 percent in 2008, when the Great Recession first started to take its toll.